CYHSM/DeepInsight/README.md

 deepinsight.visualize.plot_residuals(fp_deepinsight, frequency_spacing=2)
 ```

-See also the [jupyter notebook](notebooks/deepinsight_example_usage.ipynb) for a full example for decoding behaviours from tetrode CA1 recordings.
+See also the [jupyter notebook](notebooks/static/ephys_example.ipynb) for a full example for decoding behaviours from tetrode CA1 recordings.
+Note that the static notebook does not include interactive plots as shown in the above Colab notebook.
+The expected run time for a high sampling rate dataset (e.g. tetrode recordings) is highly dependend on the number of channels and duration of experiment.
+Preprocessing can take up to one day for a 128 channel - 1 hour experiment, while training the model takes between 6 and 12 hours.
+For calcium recordings the preprocessing time is shrunk down to minutes.

 Following Video shows the performance of the model trained on position (left), head direction (top right) and speed (bottom right):
 ![Model Performance](media/decoding_error.gif)

 ## Installation
-For now install DeepInsight with the following command:
+Install DeepInsight with the following command (Installation time ~ 2 minutes, depending on internet speed):
 ```
 pip install -e git+https://github.com/CYHSM/DeepInsight.git#egg=DeepInsight
 ```